 When businesses develop their marketing strategies, create bespoke offers, and produce valuable marketing content, Customer Profiles are effectively the design tool in which a business tailors its products and services

 By obtaining information about their ideal (and actual!) customers, a business can target a specific market segment to advertise, market or sell a particular product to.
 With the information collected, businesses can also begin to identify the likes, dislikes, and buying behaviours of their potential customers.

 Although the information you need to collect for your Customer Profiles depends on your business, you need to build up a database of information about your customers.
 Bear in mind, you must comply with the Data Protection Act when obtaining information.
 Ray Jones, Chartered Institute of Marketing advisor says:

 “Find out as much as you can about existing customers.
 Analyse your sales records, talk to your customers and, if you need more information, consider carrying out a survey.”

-With the Customer Profiles you create, that describe specific segments, you can begin to envision a person interested in your product and build a better understanding of what would motivate them to buy your product or service.
+With the Customer Profiles you create, that describe specific segments, you can begin to envision a person interested in your product and build a better understanding of what would motivate them to do business with you.

-Finally, when you understand your audience, you can improve your customer’s experience which, in turn, will lead to more efficient and effective marketing which leads to more loyal customers and greater return on investment.
+When you understand your audience, you can improve your customer’s experience which, in turn, will lead to more efficient and effective marketing - which leads to more loyal customers and greater return on investment.